kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

     }
 }
 {% endhighlight %}

-Here the run method will add obstacle on right-click and remove obstacle on left-click.

 Considering the location checks methods properly defined in IGrid, the implemenation of `App::addObstacle` and `App::removeObstacle` is straightforward.
 Our obstacle model is very simple thanks to the grid approach for the space representation : adding or removing an obstacle in the space is equivalent to changing the state value of one or several cells !

 {% highlight c++ %}